deeper-x/kcap-nevar/README.md

 # Kcap Nevar - version 0.0.2

 > Sign up and vote for pizza.
-Vote and become one of the top ten pizza lovers.
+Become one of the top ten pizza lovers!

 ## Deploy